rust-openvr/rust-openvr/Readme.md

     cargo build

 To add as a dependency using cargo Cargo add the following to your `Cargo.toml`.
 Will be added to crates.io once we've a stable version.
+For nightly/beta use nightly/beta branch instead.

     [dependencies.openvr]
     git = "https://github.com/auruss/rust-openvr.git"
+    branch = "stable"

 Using rust-openvr